 Bottom line: FHA construction loans put new builds within reach

 If you’re open to building a home from scratch or buying a fixer-upper, an FHA construction loan can put homeownership within reach.
-FHA loans often have a low barrier to entry, and the one-time close makes the process even simpler.
+FHA loans often have a lower barrier to entry, and the one-time close makes the process even simpler.

 🔨 Ready to build your dream home with a low down payment?
 Clever’s Concierge Team can match you with a top local agent who understands FHA construction loans.
 Get expert guidance—totally free, no pressure.
 Connect with a Clever agent today.